IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-12-28-Public-key-crypto.md

-##The SSL Protocol
+## The SSL Protocol

  One of the major applications of public key cryptography is it's use in Secure Sockets Layer(SSL) protocol to ensure secure transactions   between web browsers and servers.The protocol uses a CA to identify one or both end of the transactions.This,in short, is how it works:

-__1.__A browser requests a secure page (usually https://).
+__1.__ A browser requests a secure page (usually https://).

-__2.__The web server sends its public key with its certificate.
+__2.__ The web server sends its public key with its certificate.

-__3.__The browser checks that the certificate was issued by a trusted party (usually a trusted root CA), that the certificate is still valid and that the certificate is related to the site contacted.
+__3.__ The browser checks that the certificate was issued by a trusted party (usually a trusted root CA), that the certificate is still valid and that the certificate is related to the site contacted.

-__4.__The browser then uses the public key, to encrypt a random symmetric encryption key and sends it to the server with the encrypted URL required as well as other encrypted http data.
+__4.__ The browser then uses the public key, to encrypt a random symmetric encryption key and sends it to the server with the encrypted URL required as well as other encrypted http data.

-__5.__The web server decrypts the symmetric encryption key using its private key and uses the symmetric key to decrypt the URL and http data.
+__5.__ The web server decrypts the symmetric encryption key using its private key and uses the symmetric key to decrypt the URL and htp data.

-__6.__The web server sends back the requested html document and http data encrypted with the symmetric key.
+__6.__ The web server sends back the requested html document and http data encrypted with the symmetric key.

-__7.__The browser decrypts the http data and html document using the symmetric key and displays the information.
+__7.__ The browser decrypts the http data and html document using the symmetric key and displays the information.

 Thus, as long as the CA is trustworthy, it is possible for the web browsers and servers to communicate securely and that is how all the information that is continuously exchanged on the internet stays safe and secure.